-In September 2018, AMCF, a wholly owned subsidiary of CFC, completed an issuance of Secured Senior Term Notes, Series 2018-1, Class A in the aggregate principal amount of \$72.0 million and Secured Subordinated Term Notes, Series 2018-1, Class B in the aggregate principal amount of \$28.0 million (collectively, the "AMCF Notes".)
+In September 2018, AMCF, a wholly-owned subsidiary of CFC, completed an issuance of Secured Senior Term Notes, Series 2018-1, Class A in the aggregate principal amount of \$72.0 million and Secured Subordinated Term Notes, Series 2018-1, Class B in the aggregate principal amount of \$28.0 million (collectively, the "AMCF Notes".)
 The Class A Notes bear interest at a rate of 4.98% and the Class B Notes bear interest at a rate of 5.98%.
 The AMCF Notes have a maturity date of December 15, 2023.
+The holders of the AMCF Notes have a first priority security interest in the AMCF's cash, secured loan receivable, precious metals held under financing arrangements, and inventory, which are in excess of the AMCF Notes' aggregate principal amount.

-As of September 30, 2022, the condensed consolidated aggregate carrying balance of the AMCF Notes was \$94.3 million (which excludes the \$5.0 million portion of the Class B Notes that the Company retained), and the remaining unamortized loan cost balance was approximately \$0.7 million, which is amortized using the effective interest method through the maturity date.
-(See Note 15 to the Company's condensed consolidated financial statements.)
+As of September 30, 2023, the consolidated aggregate carrying balance of the AMCF Notes was \$94.9 million (which excludes the \$5.0 million portion of the Class B Notes that the Company retained), and the remaining unamortized loan cost balance was approximately \$0.1 million, which is amortized using the effective interest method through the maturity date.
+See Note 15 to the Company's condensed consolidated financial statements.